Table of Contents

 Firstly, the Yamaha THR10 is a 6 pound combo amplifier measuring in at 14″ wide, 7.2″ high, and 5.5″ deep.
 It is equipped with two 3.15″ speakers in a small aluminum and plastic ported enclosure.

 All controls are accessible from the top of the amplifier.
 They are pretty sturdy mechanically, with modern-style knobs throughout.

 The amplifier is powered with either the 15 Volt DC adapter.
 Or, if you need portability, the amp can be powered with 8 AA batteries and will get you up to 6 hours of playtime.

 Overall the amplifier is small, light, and easy to carry around with the nice plated handle.
 It also lights up as though there are tubes inside.
 Even though there are not.

 The THR10 has a pretty standard control scheme that is intuitive and easy to use.
 If you have ever owned or played a modeling amplifier, you will recognize the layout.
 It’s pretty similar to most.

-The tube amp model is selected with the amp control, where you will find the 5 selections.
+The models are selected with the amp control knob, where you will find the 5 selections.
 The 3-band EQ will then allow you to find your perfect sound from your selected amp model.

 Effects on the THR10 consist of Chorus, Flanger, Phaser, and Tremolo.
 But then right next to it, you can add delay or reverb.
 There are a few different settings of delay and reverb, which is nice.

-The amp is 10 watts and your output level is then controlled with the guitar output knob.
+The amp is 10 watts and your output level can then be controlled with the guitar volume knob.
 The amp features a USB and Aux output, which is also controlled in the output level section of the amplifier.